Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: General Channel Resolvability

-\Label{s4} In the wire-tap channel model, when the dummy message obeys the uniform distribution, channel resolovability\cite{han93,hay-wire} works for guaranteeing the security.
-In this paper, we consider the secrecy when the dummy message does not obey the uniform distribution.
-In such a case, the channel resolovability does not work properly.
-Hence, we need a generalization of channel resolovability.
+\Label{s4} In the wire-tap channel model, when the dummy message obeys the uniform distribution, channel resolvability \cite{han93} can be used for guaranteeing the security \cite{hay-wire}.
+In this paper, we consider the security of SMC with non-uniform and dependent secret messages.
+For the analysis of this case, we have to consider the secrecy when the dummy message does not necessarily obey the uniform distribution.
+Hence, the security evaluation \cite{hay-wire} based on the original channel resolvability cannot be extended to the security of SMC with non-uniform and dependent secret messages.
+Thus, we need a generalization of channel resolvability.
+In this section, we propose a generalization of channel resolvability in the single-shot setting.

-Assume that a channel $W(y|x)$ from the alphabet $X$ to be sent to the output data $Y$ is given.
-For a fixed distribution $p$ for $X$, we focus on the average output distribution $W_p(y):= \sum_{x}p(x) W(y|x)$ and an encoder $\Lambda$ from the message $A$ to the alphabet $X$.
-This purpose is approximating the average output distribution $W_p(y):= \sum_{x}p(x) W(y|x)$ by the output distribution with input $\Lambda(A)$.
-In the original channel resolovability, we cosider how well the average output distribution $W_p$ can be approximated with a restricted cardinality of the message set when the message $A$ obeys the uniform distribution.
-In the following, we consider this approximation problem when the message $A$ does not obey the uniform distribution, and we call this approximation problem general channel resolovability, which is essential for secure multiplex coding with a common message with dependent and non-uniform messages.
+First, we fix a channel $W$ from the alphabet ${\cal X}$ to the alphabet ${\cal Y}$.
+For a fixed distribution $P_X$ on ${\cal X}$, we focus on an encoder $\Lambda$ from the message set ${\cal A}$ to the alphabet ${\cal X}$.
+The purpose of the encoder $\Lambda$ is approximation of the average output distribution $W \circ P_X$ by the output distribution with input $\Lambda(A)$.
+The original channel resolvability \cite{han93} treats the minimum asymptotic rate of $|{\cal A}|$ such that the output distribution $W \circ \Lambda \circ P_{\mix,\mathcal{A}}$ can approximate the average output distribution $W \circ P_X$ with a suitable choice of $\Lambda$ in the sense that the variational distance goes to zero.
+In the single-shot setting, the problem can be converted to the following way: How well the given average output distribution $W \circ P_X$ can be approximated by the output distribution $W \circ \Lambda \circ P_{\mix,\mathcal{A}}$ when the cardinality $|\mathcal{A}|$ is less than a given amount.
+In this paper, we consider this approximation problem when the message $A$ does not obey the uniform distribution $P_{\mix,\mathcal{A}}$.
+Since our problem can be regarded as a generalization of channel resolvability, it is called general channel resolvability, which is essential for the secure multiplex coding with common messages with dependent and non-uniform secret messages.